-If you do not perform adequately in the course tests you have to take the combined test from both courses of the semester at once (i.e. winter combined test and/or summer combined test), the points are NOT added to your exam results The test always consists of all subjects that are taught in the given course.
+If you do not reach adequately number of points in the course tests you will have to write the combined test from both courses of the semester at once (i.e. winter combined test and/or summer combined test).
+The test is written in the examination period, the points from the combined tests are NOT added to your exam results.